Sorority Recruitment Info · Fall 2026

 Meet Every Chapter

 Only during Primary Sorority Recruitment in the fall do you visit every one of the 17 participating chapters and see the full range of communities.
-After Primary Sorority Recruitment ends, only a few chapters actively recruit — you'd be choosing from whichever ones still have open spots, not from the full community.
+After Primary Sorority Recruitment ends, you can no longer meet the full community — and you'd be limited to whichever chapters still happen to have open spots, with far fewer ways to find your fit.

 Join With Your Member Class